cozis/Noja/docs/04_Functions.md

 outerFunc(); # Prints: Giovanni and Francesco are friends!
 ```

-now the inner function can access both the variables of the outer function and the global scope.
+But this mechanism is cooler than that!
 This also applies when the function is returned
 ```py
 name1 = "Giovanni";
 fun outerFunc() {